-PREREQUISITES: Introduction to Business Computer Applications DESCRIPTION: Business Computer Applications is designed to acquaint students with the basic principles of word processing and digital design.
-Students will learn advanced Microsoft Word skills.
-This is a continuation from their introduction to Microsoft Word in IBCA.
-The students will also become familiar with basic photo editing skills in Adobe Photoshop.
-Students can earn Microsoft Word and Adobe Photoshop certifications upon successful completion of this course.
 DESCRIPTION: Computer Technology Literacy (Adobe) is designed to acquaint students with the Visual Design elements of Adobe.
 This course includes instruction in Adobe Illustrator and Adobe InDesign.
 Adobe Illustrator is a program used to create objects using digital drawing tools.
 Adobe InDesign is a program used to create layouts for books, pamphlets and other publications.
 Students can earn certification in Adobe Illustrator and Adobe InDesign upon successful completion of this course.

-COMPUTER SYSTEMS/NETWORKING (HELP DESK)
+COMPUTER TECHNOLOGY (HELP DESK)

-DESCRIPTION: Computer Systems (Helpdesk) is designed to acquaint students with the skills necessary to become a Helpdesk Technician.
+DESCRIPTION: Computer Technology Literacy (Helpdesk) is designed to acquaint students with the skills necessary to become a Helpdesk Technician.
 The students will become familiar with basic computer hardware, software, and networking skills.
 The students will use a virtual interface to respond to helpdesk situations.
 They will use virtual tools to repair virtual machines.
 The students will also learn communication skills necessary to respond to users with technical difficulties.
-Students can earn certification in IC3 Certification upon successful completion of this course.
+Students can earn certification in CompTIA IT Certification upon successful completion of this course.